erSubhashThapa/100daysofcode/r2-log.md

   ## The World Wide Web
   Watched the next youtube video: [The World Wide Web: Crash Course Computer Science #29](https://www.youtube.com/watch?v=AEaKrq3SpW8)

   The World Wide Web is not the same as the internet.
 It runs on top of the internet.
 The www is a huge distributed application running on millions of servers world wide.
 You access it using a web browser.
-Pages are the fundamental building blocks of the www.
+Pages are the fundamental building blocks of the www .
 Hyperlinks connect different pages.